-- 105. History and Society: The Emergence and Character of Traditional Civilization (Winter; Wells/Paik).
+HST-105.
+History and Society: The Emergence and Character of Traditional Civilization (Not offered 2010-11).
 The Eurasian, African, and American civilizations from their origins to the eighteenth century.
-The course stresses ecological, political, economic, ideological, and social factors. - 137.
-Prehistory (Also Anthropology 137) (Not offered 2009-10).
-Prehistory from the origin of the universe, through the early history of the earth, the history of life, and human evolution, to the first civilizations. - 192.
-Construction for Humanity (Not offered 2009-10).
+The course stresses ecological, political, economic, ideological, and social factors.

+HST 138.
+Big History (Fall; Walker).
+An exploration of the past from the big bang to the present, dividing the history of the universe, earth, life, and humanity into periods using very large scales of time.

+HST-192.
+Construction for Humanity (Not offered 2010-11).
 An interdisciplinary introduction to the technology of construction and the social uses of building by humans.
-The course considers types of building materials and their application to domestic housing, castles, cathedrals, palaces, monuments, dams, bridges, tunnels, and skyscrapers. - 193.
-Science, Medicine, and Technology in Culture (Not offered 2009-10).
+The course considers types of building materials and their application to domestic housing, castles, cathedrals, palaces, monuments, dams, bridges, tunnels, and skyscrapers.

+HST-193.
+Science, Medicine, and Technology in Culture (Spring; Richmond).
 A foundation course based on case studies ordered chronologically from prehistory to the present.
-Each of the sciences (biology, chemistry, computer science, geology, mathematics and physics) and branches of engineering (computer, electrical, and mechanical engineering) will be represented. - 203.
-Judaism/Christianity/Islam (Also REL 203) (Fall; Bedford).
+Each of the sciences (biology, chemistry, computer science, geology, mathematics and physics) and branches of engineering (computer, electrical, and mechanical engineering) will be represented.

+HST-203.
+Judaism/Christianity/Islam (Same as REL-203) (Not offered 2010-11).
 This course offers a comparative approach to Judaism, Christianity and Islam, three closely related religious traditions.
-It attempts to draw out commonalities among and differences between these traditions by focusing on their histories, their understandings of God, revelation and tradition, religion and society, and responses to social and political change. - 224.
-Introduction to Public History (Winter; Lawson).
+It attempts to draw out commonalities among and differences between these traditions by focusing on their histories, their understandings of God, revelation and tradition, religion and society, and responses to social and political change.

+HST-224.
+Introduction to Public History (Fall; Lawson).
 This course will provide an overview of public history, defined as the presentation of history to a general public audience.
-Students will learn the theory, methods, and practice of public history in its various dimensions, including museums, monuments, historic sites, and films; they will explore the controversies that emerge in public history settings, including the battle over the Enola Gay, the Holocaust Museum, and commemorations of September 11th; and they will engage in a public history project in the Schenectady area. - 253.
-Physics and Politics (Also Physics 053).
-(Spring; Walker/Maleki).
+Students will learn the theory, methods, and practice of public history in its various dimensions, including museums, monuments, historic sites, and films; they will explore the controversies that emerge in public history settings, including the battle over the Enola Gay, the Holocaust Museum, and commemorations of September 11th; and they will engage in a public history project in the Schenectady area.

+HST-253.
+Physics and Politics (Same as PHY-053).
+(Not offered 2010-11).
 An introduction to some of the most important developments during the twentieth century in modern physics, the theory of relativity, quantum mechanics, and nuclear physics, set in a comparative context of the capitalist democratic United States, fascist National Socialist Germany, and the communist Soviet Union.
 Along with explanations of how the science works, this course will examine how the political, social, and ideological context can influence science and scientists.
+GenEd: SCIE

-GenEd: SCIE - 265 (191).
-The Museum: Theory and Practice (Also Anthropology 265) (Spring; Foroughi).
+HST-265.
+The Museum: Theory and Practice (Same as ANT-265) (Spring; Witsoe).
 The historical and contemporary role of the museum is examined through course work and a student internship at the Schenectady Museum.
 Seminar and essay topics include issues in interpretation and the representation of culture, public history debates, intellectual property rights, and exhibit design.
 Field trips to local museums included.

+HST 292.
+History of Computing.
+(Same as CSC-080) (Not offered 2010-11).
+A survey of tools for computation, from number systems and the abacus to contemporary digital computers.
+The course focuses on the development of modern electronic computers from ENIAC to the present.
+Study of hardware, software, and the societal effects of computing.

-Independent Study and Senior Projects 295H-296H.
-History Honors Independent Study (Fall, Winter, Spring).
-490-493.
+Independent Study and Senior Projects

+HST-295H-296H.
+History Honors Independent Project 1 & 2 (Fall, Winter, Spring).
+HST-490-493 .
 Independent Study in History (Fall, Winter, Spring).
-498-499.
+HST-498-499 .
 Senior Project in History (Fall, Winter, Spring).